 Effects of this type are a fundamental problem in the world of 3D animation.
 Some users of other 3D software may not encounter this problem because their software uses separate editors for modeling and animating.
 However, these users lose the convenience of integrated modeling and must switch back to the modeler each time they want to edit the model.

 To prevent this problem, simply use the Use Model Tool mode for scaling the sphere.
-If the damage is already done, choose Mesh / Commands / Reset Scale and select the two options, Normalize Axes and Offsets.
+If the damage is already done, choose Mesh / Axis / Reset Scale and select the two options, Normalize Axes and Offsets.

 In either case, the cube will then rotate without distortion (Figure 4).